JRodriguez-Luna/m1-0524-code-solutions/html-lists/html-lists-quiz-notes.md

 - What is the difference between an ordered list and an unordered list in HTML?

+  > Ordered list creates a lists where each item is numbered.
+  > Unordered list creates a lists where each item is marked with bullets or other symbols

 - Is an HTML list a block element or an inline element?
+  > A block element

 ## Notes